Enex-space/Enex-guides/how-to-use/pool.md

 # 🌊 Pool

-## How to Use It and How to Manage
+## Getting Started with Pools

-The Pool is a mechanism to reward users who provides liquidity to the DEX.
-A Pool can be created by any user in the world. \
+A **Pool** is a mechanism to reward users that provide liquidity to the DEX.
+A Pool can be created by any user in the world.

+After the Pool is created, you can add assets to it.
+As long as the pool contains assets, the pool's stakeholders receive rewards from each trade in proportion to their liquidity share in the pool

-After the pool is created it can be filled up with assets.
+it can be filled up with assets.
 As long as pool has asset all stakeholders are rewarded with fees from each trade proportionally to their total liquidity share.\
 Each stakeholder can do any actions with his liquidity (increase, decrease or take away) or take reward any time.&#x20;

+**QUESTION: WHICH SCENARIO IS MORE IMPORTANT: ADDING LIQUIDITY TO AN EXISTING POOL OR CREATING A COMPLETELY NEW POOL FROM ZERO?**

 So, below are **screenshots** of the **Pool** location:&#x20;

 ![home page](<../.gitbook/assets/image (6).png>)

-## **Add Liquidity**
+## Add Liquidity

-You provide tokens to the liquidity pool in a current pool's ratio. \
+You provide tokens to the liquidity pool in a current pool's ratio.
 As an example, given the 1:100.000.000 BIT-SOS ratio in the pool, you should add simultaneously **10 $BIT** and **1.000.000.000 $ENQ** liquidity ($$\frac{10}{100000000} = \frac{1}{10}$$ ). ****&#x20;

 ![pool location](<../.gitbook/assets/image (1).png>)